-Originally written in October, 2010 I feel this post is worth repeating for new readers since then and worth reminding myself that my goal is to become more “French” this spring!
+Originally written in October, 2010 I feel this post is worth repeating for new readers and worth reminding myself that my goal is to become more “French” every spring.

 I read quite a bit about the myth of the skinny French women.
-I enjoyed reading Mireille Guiliano’s book French Women Don’t Get Fat because it’s stereotypically funny – and it’s just plain interesting.
-Mireille also participated in an awesome Twitter Live Chat that I attended where she was charming and helpful.
+I enjoyed reading Mireille Guiliano’s book French Women Don’t Get Fat not because it’s stereotypically funny – it’s just plain interesting.
 I also love reading a good rant from writers and bloggers who rage against Mireille pointing out that, indeed, French women get fat.
 They actually take the time to write about how many French women are fat, what they are trying to do about it and how it’s society’s fault that they are fat.
-It’s all hilarious!
+It’s all entertaining.

 My mother was half French and Irish.
 My father was half Irish and German.
 Therefore, genetics says that I am roughly a quarter French.
 So, I am quarter skinny!
 For most of my life I was unbelievably skinny.
 I ate ice cream, cheese and milk every day but remained the smallest in my class.
 In high school I was still the thinnest, but grew taller.
 College was more of the same with me being the skinny girl who ate like a lineman for an NFL team.
 These facts (I didn’t say scientific facts), along with my intense love for chocolate prove that a small French gene can, and will, dominate over all others.
 The only hint of Irish and German in me relates to my love of a good drink and my stubbornness.